 Every effort should be made to locate the audit and provide accurate information.
-The consequence of entering zeros is that your institution may be flagged during the annual review of financial indicators as having potential financial issues, and HLC will follow up with your chief financial officer and chief executive officer.
+The consequence of entering zeros is that your institution may be flagged during the annual review of financial indicators as having potential financial issues, and HLC will follow up with your Chief Financial Officer and Chief Executive Officer.

-Ending month of fiscal year:
+Ending month of fiscal year:\

-Last completed audit year:
+Last completed audit year:\

-Did you receive your most recent final audit report within six months of the close of your fiscal year?
+Did you receive your last completed audit within six months of the close of your fiscal year?\

-Was your most recent financial audit opinion UNQUALIFIED?
+Was your most recent financial audit opinion UNQUALIFIED?\

-Did your most recent audit report include a going concern disclosure in the opinion or footnotes?
+Did your most recent audit report include a going concern disclosure in the opinion or footnotes?\